timdesmetML6/gcp-website-watcher/README.md

 - `pub_key`: your API KEY value on [this page](https://app.mailjet.com/account/api_keys)
 - `priv_key`: your SECRET KEY value on [this page](https://app.mailjet.com/account/api_keys)
 - `billing`: the Billing Account Name of your GCP Billing Account that you want to use.
 This can be found [here](https://console.cloud.google.com/billing)
-  > You can change the number 10 in the interval to any number between 1 and 59.
+- `interval`: You can change the number 10 in the interval to any number between 1 and 59.
 It means "every X minutes".
 The default is set to "Every 10 minutes".
 If you have more experience with Cron Jobs feel free to modify the full string to your specific needs.
-- `function`: This value should be a unique name.
-Example: function-[website]-[product]-[your-name]
+- `name`: This value should be a unique name.
+Example: [website]-[product]-[your-name]
-- `topic`: This too should be unique.
-Example: topic-[website]-[product]-[your-name]
-- `scheduler`: This too should be unique.
-Example: scheduler-[website]-[product]-[your-name]
-- `function_url`: this should be the URL of the page you want to keep an eye on.
+- `target_url`: this should be the URL of the page you want to keep an eye on.
 - `email`: Your email address (same as the MailJet account).
-- `string_target`: The sentence you want to check.
+- `target_string`: The sentence you want to check.
 If this sentence disappears you will receive email notifications.

 Next up is simply executing the following commands: